kunjanvaghela/AuctionSystem/README.md

 - [ ] Users can search for items using various criteria.
 - [ ] Users can view the bid history for a specific auction.
 - [ ] Users can view the list of auctions a specific buyer or seller has participated in.
-- [ ] Users can view the list of similar items sold in the preceding month.
 - [ ] Users can set alerts for specific items they are interested in.
 - [ ] Users receive alerts when the item becomes available.
-- [ ] Users can browse questions and answers.
+- [ ] Users can browse and questions and answers.
-- [ ] Users can search questions by keywords.

 ### IV.
-Admin and Customer Representative Functions
+Customer Representative Functions

+- [ ] Customer representatives can respond to user questions.
+- [ ] Customer representatives can edit and delete account information.
-- [ ] Admin can create an admin account.
+- [ ] Customer representatives can remove bids and auctions.

+### V. Admin Functions

 - [ ] Admin can create accounts for customer representatives.
 - [ ] Admin can generate sales reports, including total earnings.
-- [ ] Admin can generate earnings reports per item and item type.
-- [ ] Admin can generate earnings reports per end-user and best buyers.
 - [ ] Admin can view best-selling items.
-- [ ] Customer representatives can respond to user questions.
-- [ ] Customer representatives can edit and delete account information.
-- [ ] Customer representatives can remove bids.
-- [ ] Customer representatives can remove auctions.

 ## Getting Started

 To run this project locally, follow these steps:

+1. Clone the repository
+2. Install the dependencies: Java and Tomcat server
+3. Set up the database and configure the connection.
+4. Start the application from `landingpage.jsp`

+## Technologies Used

+- Java
+- MySQL
+- HTML/CSS
+- JavaScript
+- Bootstrap